Integrating Enneagram Theory in Depth-Oriented Therapy

 For Clients Who Want to Go Deeper

 Whether you’re new to the Enneagram or have already explored your type in other settings, therapy can be a space to make sense of how your type plays out in real time.
-We explore the “inner terrain” of your type—not just the behaviors on the surface, but the emotions underneath, the longing behind the defenses, the strength buried in the shadow.
+We explore:

-Working with the Enneagram therapeutically is not about self-improvement for the sake of performance—it’s about self-remembrance.
-It’s about making peace with who you’ve been, understanding what shaped you, and reclaiming your capacity for choice, presence, and change.
+Working with the Enneagram therapeutically is not about self-improvement just for the sake of performance, it's about making peace with who you’ve been, understanding what shaped you, and reclaiming your capacity for choice, presence, and change.